airbnb/k8s-webhook-handler/README.md

 The k8s-ci-purger listens for (GitHub) webhooks on branch deletion and deletes all resources in a kubernetes cluster that have a label matching the repo name and are in a namespace matching the branch name.
+If there are no other objects with the given label key in the namespace, it also deletes the namespace and all remaining objects.

 ## Usage
 Currently only github delete webhooks in json format are supported.